US Diploma Delivered in Vietnam

 2. Learners may register for more than 2 elective courses.

-FIELD SUBJECT CONTENT
+FIEL SUBJECT CONTENT

 Language Arts Communications In Communications, students explore various aspects of communication.
 They will investigate the foundations of communication by analyzing, applying, and designing creative works essential to the professional communications industry.
 This course establishes a comprehensive foundation for students interested in a post-secondary career in communications.